Coal News We love to talk!

 “No coal bearing State should agree to such a frivolous proposal.
 And, it would face stiff opposition both legally as well as politically as and when we are formally communicated,” a senior State bureaucrat said.

 According to him, the existing fusers of domestic coal are in contract with Coal India on domestic source of coal and its price.
 It has no provision for price pooling or imports.
 Naturally, any unilateral move on the part of CIL may be challenged.

 State officials have also questioned the CEA’s authority in deciding on issues related to pricing.

 “Any such discussion should take place between the coal company and the buyer.
 Sadly, no such thing has happened as yet,” the official said.

 “Moreover, we are of the opinion that converting CIL into a deemed canalising agency should require Cabinet approval,” the source added.

 The CIL board is set to discuss the price pooling proposal again next week.

-- Coal India told to examine spot e-auction scheme Read more
+- Coal India to lose Rs 6,000 crore per year on lower spot sales Read more